Juubes/sandwich-factory/README.md

 The localhost URL has been replaced with `*.local.gd`.
 It's a DNS service that maps to localhost.

 There's no data persistence; sessions, orders and all other data will be gone once the service is restarted.

+There's no volume based cache sharing on local development.
+Testing changes is slower than it could be.

 # About RabbitMQ